StephenBeard93/stephenbeard93.github.io/_pages/survey.md

 ## Lantern Economics Survey

 Lantern Economics is a pilot project, looking to investigate the feasibility of bringing an entirely new approach to a discipline struggling to produce meaningful policy advice in an ever more complex and interconnected world.
-The Lantern philosophy breaks from conventional academia in almost every way, with its core ideas being that the economy is a complex system and should be approached as such, that software and AI should provide both standard tools and a framework for building/testing larger economic ideas and philosophies, and that the efforts of any economist searching for insights should feed into a larger, collaborative 'peer to peer' network.
+The Lantern methodology breaks from conventional academia in almost every way, with its core ideas being that the economy is a complex system and should be approached as such, that software and AI should provide both standard tools and a framework for building/testing larger economic ideas and philosophies, and that the efforts of any economist searching for insights should feed into a larger, collaborative 'peer to peer' network.

-We are looking for feedback from professional economists on the proposed Lantern project, and any time taken to complete the below survey would be hugely appreciated. _*Note: please read the 'About' page for a description of the Lantern project before answering the survey_
+We are looking for feedback from professional economists on the proposed Lantern project, and any time taken to complete the survey below would be hugely appreciated. _*Note: please read the 'About' page for a description of the Lantern project before answering the survey_

 <script type="text/javascript">var submitted=false;</script>
 <iframe name="hidden_iframe" id="hidden_iframe" style="display:none;"